Weight Loss & Your HealthYour Health, Your Hospital

 For those with BMI of 30 or higher — that is, those who are about 50 pounds or more overweight — weight loss surgery is a possible solution.
 Marina Weight Loss has worked with hundreds of people who have sought a surgical approach to dealing with their obesity.
 Obesity increases the risk of serious health problems, including orthopedic problems, diabetes, cardiovascular disease, furthermore severe obesity can impair a person’s ability to perform day-to-day activities.

-Located at Marina del Rey Hospital, Marina Weight Loss offers several options with proven track records to Los Angeles residents.
+Located at Cedars-Sinai Marina del Rey Hospital, Marina Weight Loss offers several options with proven track records to Los Angeles residents.
 Please explore this site to learn more about our program.